amaranth-lang/amaranth/docs/lang.rst

 Similar to arithmetic operations, if any operand of a bitwise expression is signed, the expression itself is signed as well.
 A shift expression is signed if the shifted value is signed.
 A rotate expression is always unsigned.

 Rotate operations with variable rotate amounts cannot be efficiently synthesized for non-power-of-2 widths of the rotated value.
-Because of that, the rotate operations are only provided for constant rotate amounts, specified as Python :py:class:`int`\ s.
+Because of that, the rotate operations are only provided for constant rotate amounts, specified as Python :class:`int`\ s.

 The following table lists the bitwise and shift operations provided by Amaranth: